tenthbit/protocol/protocol.md

 * `welcome`: Sent by the server to initiate the connection.
 Contains limited server metadata, and more importantly, an array of supported authentication methods in the `auth` extra.
 * `auth`: Any authentication-related packet, other than the final `ack` or `error`.
 More details TODO.
 Official methods may include `password`, `ticket`, `anonymous`, `twostep`, and `ssl`.
 * `ack`: Every packet sent by the client needs to have some sort of response.
 If there isn't one, an `ack` is sent instead. `ack`s specify what `op` they are for in the `for` extra.
-* `meta`: Used to transfer metadata, which is basically any data.
+*  There are two operations ued to transfer metadata, which is basically any data.
 Servers, clients, and topics all have metadata.
-At the moment, this `op` is only able to dump all metadata, which is stored directly in `ex`.
+   * `sendmeta`, what it says on the tin.
+Indicates that the payload contains metadata about an object (the ID of that object is stored in the `target` extra), which is stored in the `data` extra.
+Includes a `type` extra to indicate whether the metadata is on a server, client, or topic.
+   * `requestmeta`, again, straightforward.
+Indicates a request for metadata about an object, the ID of that object is stored in the `target` extra.
+Includes a `type` extra like `sendmeta`
 * `error`: Attempts to convey some sort of protocol failure.
 May be followed by a dropped connection.
 TODO
 * `join`: Conveys that a user has been added to a topic's userlist.
 The user in question is named in the `user` extra.
 This may or may not be merged in to `meta` at some point.
 * `leave`: Like `join`, except that the user has been removed.